marcosgriselli/SwipeableTabBarController/README.md

 If you don't need subclassing `UITabBarController` just set the `UITabBarController` on the Storyboard to be of type `SwipeableTabBarController`.

-Otherwise make a sublcass of `SwipeableTabBarController`.
+Otherwise, make a subclass of `SwipeableTabBarController`.

 Example: